AdrianAgulto/Red-Blue-Team-Splunk-Lab/README.md

 <h3>Objective</h3>

-I created this lab to have a safe space where I can safely experiment with both red and blue team roles in a live environment.
-In this lab I will create a virtual network with two endpoints.
-One of the VM's will be our blue team machine(Windows Box) and the other will be our red team machine(Kali-linux).
-I will place both machines on a private network and
+I created this lab to have a safe space to safely experiment with red/blue team roles in a live environment.
+In this lab, I will create a private network with two endpoints.
+One of the VMs will be our blue team machine(Windows Box) and the other will be our red team machine(Kali-linux).
+I will place both machines on a private network and use Metasploit in the Kali Linux VM to attack our Blue team VM, which will have Sysmon and a Splunk instance to capture all the traffic.

 Skills Learned